-Davis & Elkins College is normally closed on such holidays as New Year's Day, Good Friday, Memorial Day, Independence Day, Thanksgiving Day, and Christmas Day.
+Davis & Elkins College is normally closed on such holidays as New Year's Day, Good Friday, Memorial Day, Independence Day, Thanksgiving Day, Christmas Day, and the weekdays between Christmas and New Year's Day.
 Variations in the College schedule and the workload to various offices demand that the holiday schedule be kept flexible from year to year.
 The President will announce the campus holiday schedule at the beginning of each academic year.

-- Fulltime employees are paid a normal day's wages for these Holidays. - Regular part-time employees are also paid a normal day's wages on a pro-rated basis for these Holidays.
+- Fulltime employees are paid a normal day's wages for these Holidays. - Regular part-time employees are also paid a normal day's wages on a pro-rated basis for these Holidays. - Temporary, seasonal, and/or part-time as needed employees are not entitled to holiday pay.

-3.4.2 Vacation and Paid Time Off (PTO)
+Vacation and Paid Time Off (PTO) 3.4.2